alen-smajic/3D-Public-Transport-Simulator/README.md

 (English): Develoopment and testing of an interactive 3D city model using the example of the local public transport network of the city of Frankfurt

 ## Project Description ##
+The goal of this project was the development of an interactive 3D city model, with focus on the local public transport.
+The simulation should automatically generate a three-dimensional visualization of the buildings based on a user-specified location and integrate the local public transport.
+The public transport network  of the city of Frankfurt served as an example of the elaboration for the thesis.
+The project covers some major tasks like collecting geographic information and processing complex data.

 ## Publications ##
   * **[ResearchGate](https://www.researchgate.net/publication/344784145_Entwicklung_und_Erprobung_eines_interaktiven_3D_-_Stadtmodells_am_Beispiel_des_Personennahverkehrsnetzwerks_der_Stadt_Frankfurt)**